Propaganda and Agitation Department

 The Propaganda and Agitation Department (PAD, 조선로동당 선전선동부), (Note: PAD is the literal translation.
 The name 선전선동부 is a Sino-Korean reading of 宣傳煽動部, a name used to refer to this department in Chinese-language Yonhap News Agency reports.
 For explanation on a similarly contested translation, see Publicity Department of the Chinese Communist Party.) officially translated as the Publicity and Information Department, is a department of the Central Committee of the Workers' Party of Korea (WPK) tasked with coordinating the creation and dissemination of propaganda in North Korea.
 It is the highest propaganda organization in the country.

 The history of the department can be traced back to the Soviet Civil Administration following the division of Korea in 1945.
 Agitation operations by the department reached their height in the years after the Korean War.
 Although nominally under the Central Committee of the WPK, the department reports directly to Supreme Leader Kim Jong Un.
-The department is currently under the effective guidance of its deputy department director Kim Yo-jong, sister of Kim Jong Un, while its nominal head is Ri Il-hwan.
 The department has various bureaus and offices under its control.

 The department sets guidelines for all propaganda materials produced and all North Korean media is overseen by it.
 However, in order to maintain its clandestine nature, actions relating to repression of the media are nominally attributed to the Ministry of Culture.
 When newspapers are published in North Korea, they go through three rounds of censorship.
 The first is handled by the editors of the paper.
 The second and third levels are taken care of by the department.
 The department also translates foreign works, which are censored from the public, for the use of the country's political elite.

 Organization

 Newspapers in North Korea go through three rounds of censorship, two of which are by the PAD.

 The Propaganda and Agitation Department (PAD) is under the supervision of the Secretariat of the Central Committee of the Workers' Party of Korea (WPK).
 It is the highest propaganda organization in the country.
 The PAD formulates propaganda policy, controls cultural life, and produces propaganda materials.
+It oversees aspects of North Korean cult of personality including the management of statues and murals of the Kim family, and the North Korea's cultural and arts sector, as well as its financial and organizational aspects.
 It disseminates Juche, Songun, "Strong and Prosperous Nation", and socialist ideologues and indoctrinates both party members and ordinary citizens with them.
 The PAD uses both formal and informal settings to achieve these goals.
 Because the WPK has a rich history in propaganda, the PAD is quite influential within the party structure.
 Along with the Organization and Guidance Department, with which it cooperates, it is one of the most important departments of the WPK.
 Although nominally under the Central Committee of the WPK, the PAD reports directly to Supreme Leader Kim Jong Un.
 The PAD's headquarters are in the center of Pyongyang.
 The PAD is roughly analogous to the Publicity Department of the Chinese Communist Party.